Andreus00/Machine-Learning-Iocchi/README.md

 # Machine-Learning-Iocchi
 These are my notes on lectures of professor Iocchi.
-Feel free to contribote and fix errors.
+Feel free to contribute and fix errors.